guides

 Practical next step

-If you have any character concerns, address them BEFORE lodging your visa application — don’t hope they won’t surface.
-A character matter raised in a properly prepared waiver request is far easier for INZ to assess than the same issue surfacing during processing.
+If you have any character concerns, address them BEFORE lodging your visa application, not hope they won’t surface.
+A character matter raised in a properly prepared waiver request is far easier for INZ to assess than the same issue surfacing during processing or in a request to respond to concerns.
 Professional preparation of character waiver applications significantly affects outcomes.

 Last reviewed .
 Information may have changed since this article was reviewed.
 For your specific case, talk to a licensed immigration adviser.